Connected Product Foundation User Guide

 The CPF is an Application Template and is intended to be the starting point for new Losant applications.
 To get started with the CPF, create a new application and choose the Connected Product Foundation template.

 The CPF template provides example devices, dashboards, users, groups, and a simulation workflow to generate device data.
 This allows you to immediately begin exploring the CPF features.
-Once your application has been created, review the application’s README for the intial setup instructions.
+Once your application has been created, review the application’s README for the initial setup instructions.

 System Administrators